wjdenny/wjdenny.github.io/content/Students with diverse cultural backgrounds often do not feel that copying or cheating is a problem.md

 [[Many rhetorical prohibitions in the standard academic English curriculum are effective rhetorical tools]]

-[[The dominant narrative of multilingual students is deficit-based]] but these cultures have a different, but rich, legacy of education in their own right.
+[[The dominant narrative of multilingual students is deficit-based.]] but these cultures have a different, but rich, legacy of education in their own right.

 [[Reading was a communal activity and recitation of common ideas was the norm]]